Chapter 19

 Let us notice the following verses,

 10 … Israel's depravity and sin had become so bad that God actually referred to them as people of Sodom and Gomorrah.
-In reflecting upon how God referred to the people of Israel, His chosen, as the people of Sodom and Gomorrah, let us not forget that it was because of their rampant sin and depravity that He destroyed them (see Genesis 18-19:29).
+Let us not forget that it was because of Sodom and Gomorrah’s rampant sin and depravity that He destroyed them (see Genesis 18-19:29).

-11-13(a) … The Lord told Israel that because of their sins He no longer delights in or wants them to offer sacrifices to Him.
-Can you imagine how it would feel if God told us a similar thing, that is to no longer assemble together to sing His praises and worship Him?
+11-13a … The Lord told Israel that because of their sins He no longer delights in or wants them to offer sacrifices to Him.
+Can you imagine how it would feel if God told us to no longer assemble together to sing His praises and worship Him?

-13(b) … God can not endure it when people worship and pray to Him while they still remain in their sin.
+13b-14 … God can not endure it when people worship and pray to Him while they still refuse to repent and desire to remain in their sinful ways.

-15 … Because of Israel's sins God told them that He will not listen to their prayers.
+15 … Because of Israel's sins God told them He will not listen to their prayers.

-16-20 … Through the prophet Isaiah God pleaded with the people of Israel to confess their sins and repent, that is turn away from them.
+16-20 … Through the prophet Isaiah God pleaded with the Israelites to confess their sins and repent, which is turn away from them.
 If the people did this then, God promised He would wash away their sins and restore them to Him.

 Matthew 5:23-24